-Secure multiparty computation has been studied extensively in the classical setting (see [17] for a survey) and was extended to the quantum setting by [12].
-A secure quantum multiparty protocol (or secure function evaluation) allows n participants $P_1, \ldots, P_n$ to compute an n input quantum circuit where each player $P_i$ is responsible for providing one of the input states.
-The output of the circuit is broken into n components $H_1 \otimes \ldots \otimes H_n$ and $P_i$ receives the output $H_i$ .
-Note that the inputs are arbitrary (possibly entangled) quantum states and each player simply has his input in his possession - he does not need to know its classical description.
+Secure multiparty computation has been studied extensively in the classical setting and has been extended to the quantum setting by [CGS02].
+A secure quantum multiparty protocol (or secure function evaluation) allows n participants P_1, \ldots, P_n to compute an n input quantum circuit where each player P_i is responsible for providing one of the input states.
+The output of the circuit is broken into n components $H_1 \otimes \ldots \otimes H_n$ and P_i receives the output H_i .
+Note that the inputs are arbitrary (possibly entangled) quantum states and each player simply has his input in his possession - he does not need to know the classical description of it.
 Informally we wish to achieve the same functionality as if each player were to hand his input to a trusted third party who would evaluate the circuit and distribute the outputs.
 Moreover we wish to do so even when up to t players are faulty.

 In the quantum setting it seemed at first that the best one could hope for is to tolerate t < n/4 faulty players simply because (exact) quantum error correcting codes (QECC) cannot recover from more errors.
-Indeed the best previously known verifiable quantum secret sharing protocol can tolerate t < n/4 faulty players, and the best secure quantum multiparty protocol tolerates only t < n/6 faults [12].
-However, approximate QECCs exist [13] that can recover (with high probability) from the corruption of t < n/2 shares, and their discovery paved the way to this paper.
+Indeed the best previously known verifiable quantum secret sharing protocol can tolerate t < n/4 faulty players, and the best secure quantum multiparty protocol can operate only t < n/6 faults [CGS02].
+In fact approximate QECCs exist [CGS05] that can recover (with high probability) from the corruption of t < n/2 shares, and their discovery paved the way to this paper.

-Main Result Assuming pairwise quantum channels and a classical broadcast channel between n players, there exists a universally composable, statistically secure multiparty quantum computation protocol, that tolerates an adaptive adversary controlling up to t < n/2 faulty players.
+Main Result Assuming pairwise quantum channels and a classical broadcast channel between n players, we present a universally composable, information theoretically statistically secure multiparty quantum computation protocol, that can tolerate an adaptive adversary controlling up to t < n/2 faulty players.
 The complexity of the protocol is polynomial in the number of players and the size of the circuit.

-Note: Tolerating $t \ge n/2$ faulty players is not possible in our model without computational assumptions.
-This follows, for example, from the impossibility of unconditionally secure quantum bit commitment for two players (see [15] for a recent discussion).
+Note: Tolerating $t \ge n/2$ faulty players is not possible even in the classical setting, regardless of computational assumptions.
+This follows from the impossibility of two-party coin flipping [Cle86].

-In our setting, universally composable classical secure multiparty computation is possible [23, 7, 20] and, crucially, the proofs of composability hold even in the quantum UC model [6].
+In this setting universally composable classical secure multiparty computation is possible [RB89, Can01, KLT06] and our protocols make extensive use of this classical cryptographic primitive.
 One strategy we use extensively is to reduce the quantum multiparty computation to a secure computation on classical keys.